JDonnellyCodeInstitute/PP4-Gymbuktu/README.md

 - **Mobile-First Approach:**
   - Navigation uses a burger menu for compact mobile usability.
   - Responsive design ensures smooth user experience across devices.
-  - Only exception is the manage classes section where it would be expected that staff with CRUD functionality can only access the system via an onsite computer, not on their personal devices.
 - **User Flow Considerations:**
   - Bookings appear first on the profile page, with past bookings listed below.
   - Successful feedback submission redirects users to a thank-you page for confirmation.